qossmic/deptrac/README.md

 Found 0 Violations
 ```

-the output shows us that deptrac is parsing 2 files and found 0 violations.
+The output shows us that deptrac is parsing 2 files and found 0 violations.
-by default every dependency between layers are violations.
+By default every dependency between layers are violations.
-in out case there are (for now) no dependencies between our classes (layers).
+In our case there are (for now) no dependencies between our classes (layers).
-so it's fine that deptrac will show us 2 independent layers without any relationship.
+So it's fine that deptrac will show us 2 independent layers without any relationship.

 ## Violations
-if we've 2 layers (Models, Controller) and one layer is using the other, deptrac will raise a violation by default.
+If we've 2 layers (Models, Controller) and one layer is using the other, deptrac will raise a violation by default.
 for example a controller could try to use is the Model layer:

 ```php